Yo! I’m Paul Jun.

 People

-Creative Director.
 Writer.
-Author.
+Designer.
 Photographer.
 Prev: Mixpanel, COLLINS, CreativeMornings, altmBA.
 Co-creator of The Observers (https://t.co/OwVnd6WkLu)